 - Android user?
 Install instructions

-Virtual Private Networks (VPN) are used typically used to connect remote workers to the main office network.
-The RiseupVPN is different: it sends all your internet traffic through an encrypted connection to riseup.net, where it then goes out onto the public internet.
+Virtual Private Networks (VPN) are used typically to connect remote workers to the main office network.
+However, The RiseupVPN is different: it provides a service for censorship circumvention, location anonymization and traffic encryption.
+To make this possible, it sends all your internet traffic through an encrypted connection to riseup.net, where it then goes out onto the public internet.